yoichimichael/react-kaiju-tracker/README.md

 ## Editing and Deleting Kaiju

-The edit button in the , once clicked, should show a form within the Kaiju card with the class of `kaiju-card-edit-form`.
+The edit button on the card, once clicked, should show a form within the Kaiju card with the class of `kaiju-card-edit-form`.
 This should be rendered conditionally.
 When thinking about conditional rendering, can you leverage state in some way to decide whether it should be shown?

 Similar to adding a Kaiju, both the front and back end should reflect the edited Kaiju once that Kaiju has been submitted.
 The same goes for the delete button.